 On the other hand, if we have negative stories about money then subconsciously we try to repel it.
 Find someone who thinks money is something bad and you’ll probably find they don’t have much money.

 I have a friend who started a not-for-profit initiative in a developing country.
 They needed money to buy equipment so I gave her a small donation in cash in a greeting card when I ended my visit there.
 The reaction on her face was priceless, and awful.
-It was like I’d handed her a card smeared with excrement.
+It was like I’d handed her something truly disgusting.
 They didn’t want to take it.
 Their story about money?
 It’s evil.
 That explained everything about how money was in her life.

 So how about our millionaire Laura, with her positive stories about money and at the same time a belief that money is dirty?
 She experienced an effect like a washing machine.
 She attracted money towards her, then repelled it away again.
 Like rain falling on her outstretched hands and dripping off her fingers.
 All of this was happening outside her awareness.
 If she ever made it to the ‘liquidity event’ (which is doubtful since the money will probably not linger long enough to create enduring value) then she’d probably find all of that disappears too.